Barrel Talks – Golden Demon Edition: Florian Wienand

 You’ve also spoken about the symbolism and storytelling that can be embedded in miniature art.
 What story or message were you hoping to express through this diorama?

-Regarding the story, it goes something like this: Those two figures live in a world full of filth and death.
-Yet they do their best to live in it with pride and display their values through whichever means they have.
-I imagine they built the pond, water elements, fence and stacked the stones themselves.
-They know it will all collapse sooner than later.
-But while it lasts, they tend to it.
-And that’s what gives their life meaning in the underhive.
+Regarding the story, it goes something like this: the two figures live in a world full of filth and death, yet they do their best to live in it with pride and to display their values through whatever means they have.
+I imagine they built the pond, the water elements, the fence, and the stacked stones themselves.
+They know it will all collapse sooner or later, but while it lasts, they tend to it.
+And that is what gives their life meaning in the underhive.
+The specific moment portrayed shows how they, along with the two rats, have just become aware of intruders in their sacred garden.

 What do the judges see in person that we miss in a single online photo?
 Is there something subtle in the composition that only reveals itself up close?